 A personal watercraft may not be operated between sunset and sunrise and must be equipped with a self-circling or lanyard-type engine cutoff switch.

 When operating a personal watercraft, one may not operate in a manner so as to leave the water completely while crossing (jumping) the wake of another vessel within 200 feet of the vessel creating the wake.

 A permit is required for any marine event with more than 20 boats.
 For permits or information on these and other marine events, contact Marine Law Enforcement, P.O.
 Box 12559, Charleston, SC 29422, 843-953-9378.

-In South Carolina, boat operators under age 16 must complete a boating course approved by the SCDNR to operate a boat or personal watercraft with a 15 h.p. motor or greater.
+In South Carolina, boat operators born after July 1, 2007 must complete a boating course approved by SCDNR to operate a boat or personal watercraft with a 10 h.p. motor or greater.
 There are exemptions for age and boating certifications.
 See 50-21-95 for a complete list of exemptions.

 Titling & Registration